CptBash/sales_receipt_printer/README.md

 Usage:

-To run the calculator navigate to the project and run: ruby main.rb
+To run the calculator navigate to the project root dir and run: ruby main.rb

 Input items using this format: